wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 ## 03/07/2024

-I plan to deploy and refactor this app and the below is what I did today.
+I plan to deploy and refactor this app and below is what I did today.

 - Deployed frontend on Netlify.
-- Set up SQLAlchemy and refactor database schema.
+- Set up SQLAlchemy and Alembic.
+- Refactored database schema by changing names, adding ForeignKeys and relationships.
-- Prepare for deploying backend on Heroku.
+- Prepared for deploying backend on Heroku by setting up deployment environment and changing file structure.

 ### SQLAlchemy and FastAPI's Pydantic work well together to build robust and efficient APIs.